We love smoothies around here! They’re so fast and easy. Nutrient dense smoothies are perfect for getting in superfood ingredients, too!

 Smoothies also have a hidden superpower.
 They are the perfect vehicle for helping you to consume certain superfoods that would otherwise be more difficult to eat on their own.

-Nutrient dense smoothies with superfood ingredients
+Nutrient dense smoothies recipe

 Now we’re getting to the exciting part!
 Like I mentioned before, smoothies are the perfect way to sneak some really wild, nutrient dense superfoods into your diet.
 These foods can be hard to enjoy on their own.
 Here are some ideas for some really beneficial, nourishing superfoods that you can toss into nutrient dense smoothies: